Katraj to Sinhagad (K2S) Night Trek For 16 KM Negotiating A Series of About 15-16 Hills.

 - Carry enough energy bars/dry fruits.

-Tips for New/Lone Trekkers
+Some tips for New/Lone Trekkers

 - You will see the Sinhagad tower lamp from the first hill after that just follow the trail.